 sound intensity in watts per metre-squared, etc..

-Effectively the decibel compresses a wide range of amplitude values into a more manageable set of numbers.
+Effectively the decibel compresses the wide range of sounds we hear into more manageable numbers.

 Note 1 : the decibel is more often used than the bel as a unit of level.